Air pollution: drivers and impacts

-- The health effects of PM2.5and ground-level O3 may reduce work attendance and overall participation in the labour force.
-In terms of increased health care costs, missed days of work and reduced worker productivity, it is estimated that air pollution costs Canadians and the Canadian economy billions of dollars per year.Footnote
+- The health effects of PM2.5 and ground-level O3 can and impose economic costs from lost productivity, increased need for medical care, decreased quality of life and increase the risk of premature death.
+This costs Canadians and the Canadian economy billions of dollars per year.Footnote

-- Increased O3 levels also reduce the growth of crops, plants and trees, leading to economic losses in agriculture and forestry.
-For example, the impacts of ozone on agriculture are known to cost Canadian farmers millions of dollars in lost production each year.Footnote
+- Increased ground-level O3 levels also reduce the growth of crops, plants and trees, leading to economic losses in agriculture and forestry.
+This costs Canadian farmers millions of dollars in lost production each year.Footnote

 To help reduce overall air pollution levels:

-- When possible, use public transportation instead of your car.
-You could also walk or ride your bicycle, when and where it is safe to do so.
+- When possible, use public transportation instead of a car, or walk or ride a bicycle when and where it is safe to do so.

-- Look for alternatives to fuel-powered machines and vehicles.
-Try a rowboat or sailboat instead of a motorboat or a push-type lawnmower instead of one that runs on gasoline.
+- Look for alternatives to fossil fuel-powered machines and vehicles.
+Try a rowboat or a sailboat instead of a motorboat, or use a push-type lawnmower instead of one that runs on gasoline.

-- Consider fuel efficiency when you buy a vehicle.
+- Consider fuel efficiency when buying a vehicle.
 Keep all vehicles well maintained.

 To reduce your exposure to air pollution and its potential health effects:

 - Check the Air Quality Health Index (AQHI) in your community and adapt your schedule accordingly.

 - Avoid or reduce strenuous outdoor activities when smog levels are high.
 Consider indoor activities instead.

-- Avoid or reduce exercising near areas of heavy traffic, especially during rush hour; and
+- Avoid or reduce exercising near areas of heavy traffic, especially during rush hour.

-- Talk to your family doctor or health care professional if you have concerns about your health or health of a family member.
+- Talk to your family doctor or a health care professional if you have concerns about your health or the health of a family member.

-The government of Canada is also taking action to help reducing the overall levels of air pollution.
-The release of air pollutants in the atmosphere is subject to a number of regulations under the Canadian Environmental Protection Act (1999).
-These regulations limit the amount of pollutants that are released in the air each year.
+The Government of Canada is taking action to help reduce the overall levels of air pollution.
+Releasing air pollutants into the atmosphere is subject to a number of regulations developed and implemented under the Canadian Environmental Protection Act (1999).
+The regulations aim to limit the amount of pollutants that are released into the air each year.